-- Enable Default Connection-Use this option if you want to bypass the connection list when starting the groov app and go directly to the default connection.
+- Enable Default Connection-Use this option if you want to bypass the connection list when starting the groov View app and go directly to the default connection.
 You will also need to assign a default connection in the groov Options.
-See "Connecting, Editing, and Setting a groov as the Default Using the Android App." - Connection Timeout-Set how long the app will spend trying to connect to the groov device (called a connection).
-It starts as soon as the Connect menu option is selected. - Lock Settings-When enabled, no devices can be added, modified, or deleted, and the settings themselves can't be changed.
+See "Connecting, Editing, and Setting a groov Connection as the Default in the Android App." - Connection Timeout-Set how long the app will spend trying to connect to the groov device or server.
+The timer starts as soon as the Connect menu option is selected. - Lock Settings-When enabled, no devices can be added, modified, or deleted, and the settings themselves can't be changed.
 When using this option you'll also want to require a passcode.
-Otherwise, anyone can unlock the settings. - Require Passcode-When enabled, the user must enter a passcode to change the settings, or add, modify, and delete devices.
+Otherwise, anyone can unlock the settings. - Require Passcode-When enabled, a user on this mobile device must enter a passcode to change the settings, or add, modify, and delete devices.
 You'll be prompted to enter a new passcode when you enable the option.

-Navigating groov with the Android App
+Navigating Through the groov View Android App